David B. Cornstein: U.S. Ambassador to Hungary

 On February 13, 2018, United States President Donald Trump nominated Cornstein to be U.S. Ambassador to Hungary.
 Cornstein was a long-time friend of Trump's.
 He was a member of Trump's golf club in West Palm Beach.

 As Ambassador, Cornstein vocally defended the government of Viktor Orbán.
 According to The Washington Post, Cornstein sought to "charm" rather than shame Orbán.
-According to some critics, under Orbán's premiership, Hungary underwent democratic backsliding, becoming increasingly authoritarian.
-Cornstein told Hungarian media that he had seen no evidence of this authoritarian shift, but according to reports of "mounting evidence" that the government had infringed on human rights in Hungary.
+According to some critics, under Orbán's premiership, Hungary underwent and is continuing to undergo democratic backsliding, becoming increasingly authoritarian.
+Cornstein told Hungarian media that he had seen no evidence of this authoritarian shift, but according to reports of "mounting evidence" the government has infringed on human rights in Hungary.
 The Hungarian government and its defenders gleefully repeated Cornstein's remarks.
 In a 2019 interview with The Atlantic's Franklin Foer, Cornstein was asked about Orbán's own description of his administration as an "illiberal democracy", Cornstein said, "I can tell you, knowing [Trump] for a good 25 or 30 years, that he would love to have the situation that Viktor Orbán has, but he doesn't."

 In September 2018, Cornstein claimed that he had reached an agreement with Orbán that Central European University, a notable American university in Budapest, would be allowed to stay in Hungary.
-However, in December 2018, Central European University alleged it had been kicked out of Hungary in what The Washington Post described as "a dark waypoint in Hungary's crackdown on civil society and an ominous sign for U.S. institutions operating under autocratic regimes worldwide."
+However, in December 2018, Central European University alleged it had been kicked out of Hungary in what The Washington Post described as "a dark waypoint in Hungary's crackdown on civil society and an ominous sign for U.S. institutions operating under autocratic regimes worldwide".
 During the same week that Central European University chose to leave Hungary, Cornstein described Orbán as a "friend" and criticized George Soros, who founded the university.
 Cornstein stated that Soros had a crazed hatred of Orbán, which led CEU not to make concessions to stay in Hungary.
 Cornstein mocked the size of Central European University, said that the departure of CEU "doesn't have anything to do with academic freedom", and mused why "this has become such an important subject in the world".
 Asked by The Atlantic's Franklin Foer if US relations with Hungary would suffer as a result of the CEU ouster, Cornstein answered "not really."
 When Cornstein gave his answer, his aide asked him to step out of the room; Cornstein told Foer, "I'm in trouble."

-In October 2019, The New York Times published a story documenting controversies in Cornstein's tenure as U.S. Ambassador to Hungary, highlighting his close support of Orbán's policies and unchecked power, as well as extravagant spending on parties.
+In October 2019, The New York Times published a story documenting controversies during Cornstein's tenure as U.S. Ambassador to Hungary, highlighting his close support of Orbán's policies and unchecked power, as well as extravagant spending on parties.

 On September 15, 2020, the U.S. Embassy in Budapest announced that Cornstein informed President Trump and Hungarian Foreign Minister Péter Szijjártó that he would end his service as U.S. Ambassador to Hungary effective November 1, 2020.
-In doing so, the ambassador said that “it has been an honor and a privilege to serve the country that I love in a country that I have come to cherish."
+In doing so, the ambassador said that “it has been an honor and a privilege to serve the country that I love in a country that I have come to cherish".